 However, by the law’s wording, mobile wagering appears to only be authorized within the physical casinos themselves.
 That would seemingly make the current environment less than ideal.

-Sports betting continues to be in a decidedly gray area in the Constitution State.
+Sports betting in Connecticut continues to be in a decidedly gray area.
 There had been plenty of talk about a special legislative session to ideally pass a bill this summer.
 However, conflicts with the influential Mashantucket Pequot and Mohegan tribes about whether they have exclusivity to sports betting has essentially slowed down any movement to a halt.

 Consequently, the picture for DraftKings remains much murkier in Connecticut than in the three aforementioned states.
 Negotiations between the state and the tribes are reportedly ongoing.
 With each side seemingly entrenched in their respective positions, though, chances of a 2019 passage and a subsequent point of entry for DraftKings Sportsbook look to be slightly less than 50 percent.